Robot Wars (TV series)

-Robot Wars is a robot combat competition that was broadcast on British television from 1998 to 2004 and from 2016 to 2018.
-Each series involves teams of amateur and professional roboteers operating their own constructed remote controlled robots to fight against each other in an arena formed of steel and bullet proof glass fitted with arena hazards and containing areas occupied by hostile and heavier "House Robots".
-Earlier series included assault and trial courses for competing robots.
+Robot Wars is a British robot combat television series created by Tom Gutteridge and Stephen Carsey which aired from 1998 to 2004 and from 2016 to 2018.
+The series involves teams of amateur and professional roboteers operating remote controlled robots to fight against each other in an arena, which features hazards and the heavier "House Robots" which are hostile to all combatants.
+The first two series also included assault and trial courses.